 How to verify that the Apache web server is running and working properly?

-Note: The name of Apache 2 binary on Debian and SuSE OSes is "apache2," not "httpd" as it is on Red Hat-based Linux distributions or FreeBSD.
+Note: The name of Apache 2 binary on Debian is "apache2," not "httpd" as it is on Red Hat-based Linux distributions.

-Make sure that "httpd" ("apache2" on SUsE and Debian) processes are shown in "ps" output:
+1. Make sure that "httpd" ("apache2" on Debian) processes are shown in "ps" output:

 # ps ax | grep httpd | grep -v grep

-If no error appears, and Apache does not start silently, check that the /var/log/httpd/error\_log (the path may differ for different operating systems) contains less than 2GB.
+(the path may differ for different operating systems) consumes less than 2GB.